Without a doubt WordPress has enabled my websites to achieve a level of design and marketing lacking from previous static sites I’d built for myself.

 Google’s own Blogger service was a good starter CMS but the limitations of the platform became frustrating PLUS my content was technically owned by Google.
 (Read their terms of service for more on this.)

 If you have a website already and it’s not a CMS, you would be strongly advised to consider migrating everything to WordPress.
-This is a big task, and it took me about 5 months to take 8 small established websites and turn them into WordPress sites.
-I did this offline using InstantWP.
+This is a big task but worth it in the long run.

 Not only must a website work well and look good for the visitors, but the person operating/managing the business probably wants to have a go at maintaining the site themselves.
 And that means simplifying things.